UN: Huge changes in society needed to keep nature, Earth OK

 Getting there means changes by individuals, governments and business, but it doesn't have to involve sacrifice, said UN Environment Programme Director Inger Andersen.

-“There's a country that has been on that path for 25 years: Costa Rica,” Andersen said, adding that more than 125 countries pledging to have net zero carbon emissions by mid century is encouraging.
+“There's a country that has been on that path for 25 years: Costa Rica,” Andersen said.
 “Yes, these are difficult times, but more and leaders are stepping in.”

 Follow Seth Borenstein on Twitter at @borenbears.